EvanSkiStudios/Raccoon-Mischief/README.md

 Things That change vanilla features
 * You can now always sleep in a bed no matter where you are
 * Parrots drop chicken
+* You can break stone and cobblestone with empty hands to get cobblestone

 ## Recipes
 * RedDye can be smelted in a Furnace to make a Red Mushroom